CosmWasm/storey/README.md

-# _stork_
+# _storey_

-No, not the baby-delivery birds.

-_stork_ is currently a pile of debris with some (hopefully) good ideas strewn about.
+_storey_ is currently a pile of debris with some (hopefully) good ideas strewn about.
 One day, a new storage abstraction library for the decentralized world might rise from it.
 Like a phoenix from ashes.
-Sort of.
+Or like a sleep-deprived commuter at 6 a.m.
+One of the two.

 ## Loose goals (subject to change)